ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 .. youtube:: 5XqQ52n_U8M
     :width: 100%

-`RealFlight <http://www.realflight.com/>`__ is a commercial flight simulator with a 3D view, and ability to design and test custom vehicles.
+`RealFlight <http://www.realflight.com/>`__ is a commercial flight simulator with a 3D view, and the ability to design and test custom vehicles.

 This simulator only runs on Windows and requires RealFlight version 8.
 Note that RealFlight-X does not work with ArduPilot.